Elves (Elfquest): Recognition

 Among the elves there is the phenomenon known as Recognition.
 When two elves of opposite sex having exceptionally compatible qualities for reproduction meet they experience a sudden and immediate compulsion to mate.
 This leads to a child and often becoming life-mates.
 A Wolfrider who experiences Recognition involuntarily surrenders his or her soul name to the other recognized elf.
-This is described by the phrase, "soul meets soul when eyes meet eyes."
+This is described by the phrase, "soul meets soul when eyes meet eyes".

 Recognition is a purely involuntary urge that has no regard for pre-existing relationships.
 This can cause considerable tension between one or both of those experiencing it and their established partners; while Recognition does not dictate the formation of a lasting relationship, it is very common.
-This is very likely due to the two elves involved knowing the other's soulname, removing all barriers to essentially knowing everything about the person.
+This is likely due to the two elves involved knowing the other's soulname, removing all barriers to essentially knowing everything about the person.
 Generally, even if a longer relationship does not develop, a new-found level of respect is formed.
 Some elves have tried to resist Recognition, but this only causes them to experience increasing physical and mental distress.
-However, Richard Pini has stated that unconsummated Recognition is never fatal.
+Richard Pini has stated that unconsummated Recognition is never fatal.

 Emotional reactions to Recognition have varied widely with different characters.
 For instance, Leetah's parents were close for some time before they Recognized, and they immediately complied with the biological imperative without any argument.
 By contrast, Leetah attempted to resist her Recognition with Cutter, but the combination of Cutter's patience with her reticence, her growing appreciation for Wolfrider culture, and her elder's counsel on the matter convinced her to cooperate, until Recognition faded favor of a strong love.
 On the other hand, Dewshine and Tyldak of the Gliders were mutually resistant until they were convinced to fulfill the physical requirements before agreeing to go their separate ways.
-However, when Dewshine's lifemate, Scouter, recognized Tyleet, Dewshine was delighted at this development, and in turn they formed a triad.
+When Dewshine's lifemate, Scouter, recognized Tyleet, Dewshine was delighted at this development, and in turn they formed a triad.